 When you’re in a stressful situation such as dealing with the aftermath of a suicide or crime and want to get the mess taken care of as quickly as possible, it’s easy to pick the first crime scene cleanup company you find on the internet.
 If you do that though, you leave yourself open to being taken advantage of, robbed, and open to litigation and financial loss.
+But are crime scene cleaners licensed?

 In a recent news article, a homeowner discovered that one of the crime scene cleaners they’d hired had stolen money from their home.
 Both reprehensible and inexcusable, a reputable crime scene cleanup company completes a thorough criminal background check and drug test on every single employee to make sure this never happens.
 However, only by doing your due diligence can you mitigate your risk.